ppt000/mqttgateway/docs/source/installation.rst

    code through a dictionary initialised with all the ``option:value`` pairs.

 #. ``[CONFIG]`` is a section reserved to the library to store information about the configuration
    loading process.
-It is not visible in the template files but it is created at runtime.
+Even if it is not visible in the configuration file it is created at runtime.

 For more details about the ``.conf`` file, its defaults and the command line arguments, go to :doc:`Configuration <configuration>`.